HelixDB/helix-py/README.md

 ## helix-py
-We're building a python library around Helix-DB to simplify building quick and easy RAG applications to run both locally and in the cloud. helix-py is meant to simply the process of feeding your private documents into an open source llm to get the best responses for your use case.
+We're building a python library around Helix-DB to simplify building quick and easy RAG applications to run both locally and in the cloud.
 The goal is to have a pytorch like front-end to creating your custom queries.
-These can be both graph and vector queries for helix
+These can be both graph and vector queries for helix, but will end up being wound into a full rag pipeline so you can spin up an llm with your documents in ~5 lines of python.

 ### Getting started
 ```bash